OT and IT Security

 Vulnerability Management and Assessment (VAS): a 360-degree overview of potential security flaws in operating systems and application software, and the monitoring for anomalies of all data flows on the network.

-Host-based Intrusion Detection System (HIDS): the collection, analysis and correlation of server and client logs as well as rapid alerting when attacks, misuse or errors are detected.
+Endpoint Detection & Response (EDR): the collection, analysis and correlation of server and client logs as well as rapid alerting when attacks, misuse or errors are detected.

 Software Compliance (SOCO): automated monitoring of adherence to compliance regulations and the immediate reporting of breaches to minimise compliance risks.